Liberty Energy Inc. (LBRT): These Numbers are Too Good to be true

 Technical breakdown of Liberty Energy Inc. (LBRT)

 Bearing in mind the latest performance of Liberty Energy Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -9.06%.
-Additionally, trading for the stock in the period of the last six months notably improved by 13.31%, alongside a boost of 28.06% for the period of the last 12 months.
-The shares increased approximately by -8.71% in the 7-day charts and went down by -8.37% in the period of the last 30 days.
-Common stock shares were lifted by -7.96% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -2.50%.
+Additionally, trading for the stock in the period of the last six months notably improved by 9.93%, alongside a boost of 26.09% for the period of the last 12 months.
+The shares increased approximately by 5.47% in the 7-day charts and went up by 3.51% in the period of the last 30 days.
+Common stock shares were lifted by -4.06% during last recorded quarter.